-1 - If you already have an account with us for your water (or a retailer if you're a business customer):
+1 - If you already have an account with us for your water (or a retailer if you're a business customer): You need to apply for a replacement water connection.
+If your property was built before 1980 there's a chance that your pipework and the Anglian Water side of the pipework may be made of lead.
+If we find that the pipe we're responsible for is made of lead, we may replace it free of charge or at a reduced cost (you'll still be responsible for the cost of replacing your pipework).
+Unless there is evidence that our communication pipe is lead, we will complete a survey and send you our cost estimate which will be payable before we complete the replacement connection.
+Upon completion of the work and if lead is confirmed to be present and replaced, the payment will be fully refunded.

-You need to apply for a replacement water connection.
-If your property was built before 1980 there's a chance that your pipework and the Anglian Water side of the pipework may be made of Lead.
-If we find that the pipes we're responsible for are made of lead, we may replace it for free or at a reduced cost (you'll still be responsible for the cost of replacing your pipework).
-Before we agree to do our work for free (or at reduced cost), we'll need proof that the pipe is lead.
-To do that we'd recommend you either give us a call anytime on 03457 145 145 to arrange for a lead test or get a licensed plumber or contractor to take a look and provide us with evidence.
 If you're on a shared supply, we'll replace the existing shared communication pipe at no cost to you or at a reduced cost.
 If you'd like to disconnect your property from the shared supply and set up a new connection to the Anglian Water network, please note that this will be chargeable work.